Creating Time Off Accrual Schedules

 Scheduling Holidays

-This setting displays if you set the register type Trigger Method to Holiday (see above).
-Use the Scheduled Holidays panel to ensure that the PTO register accrues holiday-based PTO at the appropriate time (determined by a "look ahead" period).
+This setting displays if you set the accrual schedule Accrual Frequency to Holiday (see above).
+Use the Scheduled Holidays panel to ensure that the Time Off accrual accrues holiday-based Time Off at the appropriate time (determined by a "look ahead" period).

 To schedule a holiday: